 Only if you are in personal, concrete danger in your home country.
 It can be in the form of persecution because of your religion, ethnicity, political opinions or sexual orientation.
 You can also get asylum if you are in risk of death penalty or torture.
 In a few areas, the general risk is so high that it's possible to get asylum without a personal risk.
 It is not possible to obtain asylum on the grounds of poverty or poor social conditions.

 The personal asylum motive depends on whether the authorities believe what you are saying during interviews.
 Therefore it is important to be honest, trust the authorities with all your information and tell everything in detail.
+And collect as much evidence as you can to support your story.
 Read more advice in our leaflet for asylum seekers.

 It varies a lot from year to year, as it depends on the number of new asylum seekers and how complicated the cases are.

 The average waiting time for asylum is usually 6 months.
-But if you get rejected, there will be another 4-8 months waiting time for the Refugee Appeals Board.
-Quite a few people will wait for more than a year before they get the final decision.
+But if you get rejected, there will be another 8-12 months waiting time for the Refugee Appeals Board.
+Many people will wait for more than a year before they get the final decision.